Decree 60/2023/ND-CP inspection of technical safety quality, environmental protection of imported cars

 Article 9.
 Responsibilities of importers

-1. To be responsible for the truthfulness, accuracy, validity and lawfulness of dossiers and documents provided to the inspection agency.
+1. To take responsibility for the truthfulness, accuracy, validity and legality of documents they provide to the inspection agency.

-2. To take responsibility for the quality of goods in accordance with the law for their imported goods.
+2. To take responsibility for the quality of goods in accordance with law for the goods they import.

-3. To keep intact imported automobiles for inspection by the inspection agency.
+3. To keep imported automobiles in status quo for the inspection agency to carry out the inspection.

-4. To collaborate with the inspection agency in the course of technical safety quality and environmental protection inspection.
+4. To coordinate with the inspection agency in the process of technical safety and environmental protection quality inspection.

 6. To pay charges, fees and service prices in accordance with law.